SEARCH AND DESTROY

 Everyone groaned, but we knew we had the perfect connection in Robby, regardless of the price.
 It only bothered me slightly that strangers knew to come to my house to score drugs.

 With the party over, I woke up on Sunday and wanted to go on a bike ride.
 I called Scott and Stu and suggested they ride to Lydia’s, where I‘d meet them.
 We could plead with her parents to let her go with us in a group.
-I got there first and, through the window, told her our plan.
+I got there first.
+Through the window, I told her our plan.
 She was skeptical but said we all should go to the front door and make our case.

 Scott and Stu showed up with Mike in tow as he’d been at the Watt’s all weekend.
 We went to the front and rang the bell.
-Lydia’s mom came to the door, and we made our strongest case, saying that we all missed Lydia and had wanted to have a bike ride to Coach Earl’s.
+Lydia’s mom came to the door.
+We made our strongest case, saying that we all missed Lydia and had wanted to have a bike ride to Coach Earl’s.
 We came to ask if she could go with us.
-When Lydia’s mom saw Scott, I thought it was over, but he put on his most respectful, parent-pleasing expression, so she softened.
-She went and discussed it with Lydia and her husband.
+When Lydia’s mom saw Scott, I thought it was over, but he put on his most respectful, parent-pleasing expression.
+She softened and discussed it with Lydia and her husband.
 Lydia bounced out the door.
 We knew she was out of the doghouse.
 We all biked to Coach Earl’s; he had restocked his soda supply, so it was a perfect break.
-He looked at me quizzically and we had one of his ‘little’ talks.
+He looked at me quizzically.
+We had one of his ‘little’ talks.
 I hadn’t started swimming again, so he asked about my medical progress.

 “I wanted to bike today to test how my back is.
 Seems good.”